Bhargav4223/ImageClassficiation/README.md

 # ImageClassficiation
-## This project was being developed to classify thte images into happy images and sad images
+## This project was developed to classify the images into happy images and sad images
-## This project is trained with the 2 classes of datasets like happy class dataset and sad class dataset with sequential neural networks.
+## This project is trained with the 2 classes of datasets like the happy class dataset and sad class dataset with sequential neural networks.
-## You can setup this project locally by the happysadmodel.h5 model
+## You can set up this project locally by the happysadmodel.h5 model
 # Thank You!